Solo Colombia Adventure Guide to Travel

 Bogotá

 Bogotá is a great city to visit in Colombia.
-But, just like with MedellÃn, there are cautions to be aware of both with places to go and not to go and to be careful with what you do.
+But, just like with MedellÃn, there are cautions to be aware of both, with places to go and not to go and to be careful with what you do.
 The guidance I read about and was told was more about the areas to stay in and not the areas to be careful in.
-I was told to stick to the historic area of La Candelaria and the neighborhoods surrounding it.
-Now, La Candelaria is a touristed area so there is some risk for pickpocketing.

 Staying Safe in Colombia

-Again, this isn’t a comprehensive list and I certainly don’t want to scare anyone off.
-This is similar to most large cities, especially with pickpocketing.
-The tourist areas in Paris, one of my favorite cities, also has the same issues.
+The tourist areas in Paris, one of my favorite cities, also have the same issues.
 However, I want to be sure that people are vigilant and remain safe.
 There are many things you can do as a traveler to stay safe.

-And keep in mind, that when we think of safety in terms of traveling solo, the same goes for traveling with other people.
+And keep in mind that when we think of safety in terms of traveling solo, the same goes for traveling with other people.
 In fact, believing you are more safe traveling with others is a common myth.
 It’s easy to feel a false sense of security with others and to let your guard down.
 It only takes a moment!

-I also visited Salento and Manizales.
-I didn’t see any specific cautions in these cities however, it’s a good idea to always be vigilant.
 While that may sound exhausting, you do get used to it.
 It’s really no different from scanning, which you do when driving a car.
 You probably don’t even know you do it anymore, but your eyes are constantly looking all around you to make sure it’s safe.
-You’ll do the same when you travel once you get used to it.

-Why I Recommend a Solo Colombia Adventure
+Why I Recommend a Solo Colombia Trip

 Colombia is a place where you’ll want to take your time to really get to know it.
 And I think it’s important to know about the country’s history—good and bad.
 Knowing everything these people have been through will make you fall in love with them for all that they are and all that they have overcome.

 There are few better ways to meet locals and really get to know people than when you travel solo.
 And Colombia is a place where you’ll want to do that.
 When you’re solo, you’ll be more open to meeting new people, and you will be more approachable.
-Meet some of the people and you’ll quickly learn what they are made of.
-They are strong and proud to be Colombian.
-They are optimistic and look forward to their positive future.
-That is the Colombia I fell in love with.

 So, when people ask me, “Is it safe to go to Colombia?”
 I give them a big smile and think about my plans for my next amazing solo Colombia adventure.